tejucodes10/Nature-Inspired-Living-Approach-NILA/NILA-Town-Planning/README.md

 - Suggestions for sustainable measures based on population changes and building categories.
 - Real-time alerts for officials through ML-driven models focused on sustainability and AQI.
 - Comprehensive planning strategies aligned with global sustainability goals.

-## Contribution to Sustainable Urban Planning 🤝

-Feel free to contribute to the project and be a part of shaping a sustainable future for town planning! 🌐

 ## License 📝